You are using an outdated browser. Please upgrade your browser to improve your experience.

 Investment scams

-There are plenty of scams in the world of investment - opportunities which sound too good to be true, and usually are.
-Unless you’re a sophisticated investor, you shouldn’t be investing your money without the advice of a professional financial adviser(www.unbiased.co.uk opens in a new tab).
+There are plenty of scams in the world of investment – opportunities which sound too good to be true, and usually are.
+Unless you’re an experienced investor, you shouldn’t be investing your money without the advice of a professional financial adviser(www.unbiased.co.uk opens in a new tab).
 And when you’re picking your adviser, make sure it’s someone reputable with a good level of qualifications.

-Chartered and Certified financial planners have higher levels of qualifications and are also required to do regular updates on their training and development.
+Chartered and Certified financial planners have higher levels of qualifications, and also have to do regular updates on their training and development.

 Always check that your financial adviser is on the FCA register(register.fca.org.uk opens in a new tab).
 If they are, you’ll have better protections in the event that they give you bad advice.